Gary Lee Ellingson, age 67 of Moorhead, MN, went home to be with the Lord on Friday, October 11, 2019 at Farmstead Living in Moorhead.

 West Funeral Home & Life Tribute Center

-To send flowers to Gary Lee Ellingson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gary Lee Ellingson, please visit our floral store.